Q. What insurances does OCH Health System accept?

 Q. What type of services do you provide?

 A. For a complete list of services, please refer to our services page.
-OCH does not currently provide Obstetrics, Cardiology, Intensive Care Unit or EMT services.
+OCH Health System does not currently provide Obstetrics, Cardiology, Intensive Care Unit or EMT services.

 Q. Were you previously named Doctors Hospital?

 A. Yes, we were formerly known as Doctors Hospital.
-On July 1, 2008 we started doing business as Ozarks Community Hospital.
-Our healthcare system now encompassess two hospitals and 14 clinics located throughout the Ozarks.
+On July 1, 2008 we started doing business as OCH Health System.
+Our healthcare system now encompasses one hospitals and 17 clinics located throughout the Ozarks.

-Q. What type of a hospital is OCH?
+Q. What type of a hospital is OCH Health System?

 A. Yes, we do operate as an osteopathic hospital.
 This means we maintain a certain percentage of active staff physicians who are DO’s.
 DO stands for Doctor of Osteopathy.
 Like an MD, an Osteopathic Physician completes four years of medical school and can choose to practice in any specialty of medicine.
 However, DOs receive an additional 300-500 hours in the study of hands-on manual medicine and the body’s musculoskeletal system.
 DO’s treat and heal the entire patient as a whole, rather than focusing on one system or body part.
 DO’s are licensed at the state level.
 If they wish to specialize, they may become board certified by completing a 2-6 year residency within the specialty area and passing the board certification exams.